lukecav/awesome-wp-developer-tools/README.md

 * [CMB2 Post Search field](https://github.com/CMB2/CMB2-Post-Search-field) - Custom field for CMB2 which adds a post-search dialog for searching/attaching other post IDs.
 * [CMB2 Group Map](https://github.com/CMB2/cmb2-group-map) - This CMB2 addon allows you to use CMB2 group fields to manage custom post type entries.
 * [CMB2 Related Links](https://github.com/CMB2/CMB2-Related-Links) - Special CMB2 Field that allows users to add a related links repeating field group.
+* [CMB2 Tabs](https://wordpress.org/plugins/cmb2-tabs/) - CMB2 Tabs is an extenstion for CMB2 which allow you to oragnize fields into tabs.
 * [CMB2 Term Select](https://github.com/CMB2/cmb2-term-select) - Select terms to associate with your content.
 * [Change Username](https://wordpress.org/plugins/cmb2/) - The Change Username plugin allows you to change the usernames of your WordPress users in an easy and effective way.
 * [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) - Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box.